AllardQuek/AI-Concierge/README.md

 - ✅ **Mobile-Friendly**: Touch-optimized interface with vibration support
 - ✅ **Multi-Tab Support**: Each browser tab gets its own unique phone number

-## 🔮 About Sybil
+## 🔮 About Mulisa

-Named after the prophetic oracles of ancient Greece, Sybil provides a simple yet powerful voice calling experience.
+Named after the prophetic oracles of ancient Greece, Mulisa provides a simple yet powerful voice calling experience.
 Users get assigned virtual phone numbers and can call each other directly through their browsers using WebRTC technology.

 ## 🚀 Features